Abrahamogbedobor/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/FBYTTv9.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The above figures shows osTicket professionals logging into osTicket platform, in order to resolved raised tickets from end-users.
-Notably, the first agent Jane Doe was unable to view or amend raised tickets from  end-users after logging into the platform unlike the second admin user as shown above.
-This is because, permission was not granted to Jane Doe by osTicket admin for that function during the configuration stage.
+The above figures shows osTicket professionals logging into osTicket platform, in order to troubleshoot and resolved raised tickets from end-users.
+Notably, the first agent Jane Doe was unable to view or amend raised tickets from  end-users after logging into the platform as an admin whereas the second admin user as shown above was able to view and amend tickets.
+This is because, permission was not granted to Jane Doe during osTicket configuration stage.
 </p>
 <br />